CCIESP/CCIE-SP-V4/README.md

 Not all lab tasks will be covered in this program but will be considered for furtuer additions or future programs using a seperate topology.

-The main upcoming goals of this project are:
+The main goals of this project are:

 1. finish all sections of the blueprint and add rich tasks for a real 5.5-6 hour mock lab.
 2. complete a few of the mock labs and edit tasks where needed to make them cleaner (or if i find V image limitations).